-If the hydraulic oil is constantly low, check for leaks in the hydraulic system.
+If the hydraulic oil is consistently low, check for leaks in the hydraulic system.

 - 1. Be sure the boom is fully retracted and lowered and the outriggers are retracted and up. - 2.
-Level the crane, engage the parking brake and shut off the engine.
+Level the crane, engage the parking brake and shut off the engine. - 3.
+Visually check the oil level on the hydraulic oil level sight gauge (Figure 6-18).
+The hydraulic oil should be 3 mm (0.125 in) from the top of the sight gauge.
+If low, fill tank with clean recommended hydraulic oil.